What's the Camel Transport for CXF

 From Camel 2.11.x, Camel Transport supports to be configured with Blueprint.

 If you are using blueprint, you should use the the namespace

 http://cxf.apache.org/transports/camel/blueprint and import the schema like the blow.

 camel:destination only has one camelContextId attribute, they doesn't support to specify the camel context in the camel destination.

 Example Using Camel as a load balancer for CXF

-This example show how to use the camel load balance feature in CXF, and you need load the configuration file in CXF and publish the endpoints on the address "camel://direct:EndpointA" and "camel://direct:EndpointB"
+This example shows how to use the camel load balancing feature in CXF.
+You need to load the configuration file in CXF and publish the endpoints on the address "camel://direct:EndpointA" and "camel://direct:EndpointB"